Privacy & Data

 | Speaker diarization | Identifying who is speaking | ~34 MB |

-Both are stored in ~/Library/Application Support/FluidAudio/Models/ and use about 500 MB of disk space total.
+The speech, diarization, and VAD models are stored in ~/Library/Application Support/FluidAudio/Models/ and use about 500 MB of disk space total.
+The MiniLM embedding model is cached by HuggingFace and uses about 90 MB.

 Safe to delete.
 If you need to free up space, you can delete the entire FluidAudio/Models folder.
 No data is lost — only the pre-trained model weights are removed.